mabq/arch-setup/README.md

 Before running:

-- Make sure the IP addresses in `host_vars` are ok.
+- Make sure there is a host entry for the machine where you intend to run the command.

 Ideas taken from: